Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 );
 ```

-It is a good practice to separate your components into unique files, like you would for class in Java.
-Generally, one file should export a single component to make the file system more manageable.

 ### User management
 Now that we have a file for the `App` component, let's start adding some behavior in there.
-We will use [https://jsonplaceholder.typicode.com/](https://jsonplaceholder.typicode.com/) as our API, but a real world application would likely use a more real API.
+We will use [https://jsonplaceholder.typicode.com/](https://jsonplaceholder.typicode.com/) as our API, but a real world application would likely involve a more useful API.
 The first thing we want in our application is user management.
 Let's imagine that our users have access to an external log-in page and, once logged in, we are given enough information to fetch the user's data from the API.
 Let's add this to our component.

 ```jsx
 // src/app.jsx